Amer Abdulrahman: Al Ain

-2016–17 season

 International career

 Amer made his debut with national teams, when he was selected for United Arab Emirates national under-17 team at international tournament in 2006.
 He won the AFC U-19 Championship 2008 with United Arab Emirates national under-20 team, he was also part of the squad at the 2009 FIFA U-20 World Cup in Egypt.
-In 2010, he helped the Olympic team win the 2010 Gulf Cup of Nations Under 23 in the Qatar, and was named Player of the Tournament.
-At the same year won silver medal in Asian Games in China.
+In 2010, he helped the Olympic team win the 2010 GCC U-23 Championship in the Qatar, and was named Player of the Tournament.
+In the same year he won a silver medal at the Asian Games in China.

 Amer made his international debut on 12 November 2009, in a friendly match against Manchester City at the age of 20. when he came on as a substitute at the beginning of the second half.
 He scored his first senior goal in a friendly match against Grödig on 3 July 2011.
 He appeared for UAE at the 2012 Summer Olympics, playing in all three of their games.